bogdanRada/celluloid_pubsub/README.md

 CelluloidPubsub is a simple ruby implementation of publish subscribe design patterns using celluloid actors and websockets, using Celluloid::Reel server

+Starting with version 0.7.0, Support for Celluloid 0.17 has been added.

 Starting with version 0.6.0, Redis support was moved into gem [celluloid_pubsub_redis_adapter](https://github.com/bogdanRada/celluloid_pubsub_redis_adapter)

 Requirements